aspnetzero/documents/docs/en/Development-Guide-MAUI.md

 ### Debugging iOS

 There are a few requirements that must be adhered to when developing for iOS in Visual Studio.
-A Mac is required to compile IPA files.
+A Mac, an IPAD or an IPhone is required to compile IPA files.
 Applications cannot be deployed to a device without Apple's certificates and code-signing tools.
 Also, the iOS simulator can be used only on a Mac.

 You need to set DebugServerIpAddresses as your local IP.
 Eg: `192.168.1.120`